qqtop/nimfdb/README.md

  - latest Nim , tested mainly against the current devel version
  - python3.8.x
- - a Firebird server installation from your distro
+ - a Firebird3 or Firebird4 server installation from your distro

 Notes
 -------------------
- - our test firebird database has abt 7 million rows of [tatoeba](https://tatoeba.org/eng/) sentences and selects translations via the tatoeba links table with abt 17 million rows.
+ - our test firebird database has abt 7 million rows of [tatoeba](https://tatoeba.org/eng/) sentences and to translations via the tatoeba links table with abt 17 million rows.

 Installation